ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- tranquility of mind.
-Never play at
-any game of chance.
-Avoid temptatiou,
 through fear you may not withstand it.
 Never run. into debt unless you see a way to
 get out again.
 Earn money before you